Disclosure: PCBuildRanked earns from qualifying Amazon purchases.

 FAQ

-Can I add an RX 9070 to a PCIe 3.0 motherboard?
 Yes.
 The RX 9070 uses a PCIe 4.0 x16 interface but is backward compatible with PCIe 3.0 x16 slots.
 You lose roughly 2–4% of peak bandwidth, which has no measurable impact on real gaming frame rates at 1440p.
 Your bottleneck will be GPU compute, not the interface.

-Do I need to reinstall Windows after a CPU upgrade?
 Within the same platform, no — Windows handles CPU swaps cleanly.
 If you’re migrating from Intel to AMD (or vice versa) on a new motherboard, Microsoft recommends a clean install.
 The digital license tied to your Microsoft account reactivates automatically after the hardware change, but in-place upgrades across chipset families can leave driver conflicts.

-My current DDR4 system has 32GB.
-Is DDR5 worth upgrading to?
 Not on its own.
 DDR5 requires a new motherboard and CPU — you can’t slot it into a DDR4 board.
 If you’re already planning a CPU/mobo upgrade to AM5 or LGA 1700, pair new DDR5 RAM with it.
 If you’re staying on your current platform, there’s no benefit to DDR5.

-What’s the minimum PSU wattage for the RX 9070?
 AMD specifies 700W minimum system power for the RX 9070.
 That accounts for a full system with a 125W CPU.
 The RM850e at 850W gives you 150W of headroom for overclocking or adding a secondary SSD.
 If your current unit is a 750W Tier A PSU (Seasonic, Corsair, EVGA G6), you may not need an upgrade.

-Is the Ryzen 7 9800X3D worth buying over the 9700X?
-For gaming, yes — the 3D V-Cache advantage is 15–25% in CPU-bound titles and the price premium is $70–$100 at current pricing.
+For gaming, yes — the 3D V-Cache advantage is 15–25% in CPU-bound titles and the price premium is about $180 at current pricing ($449 vs ~$269 for the 9700X).
 For productivity workloads (video encoding, 3D rendering, Blender), the 9700X is faster because 3D V-Cache increases thermal resistance.
 The 9800X3D is the gaming-specific buy.

 The Bottom Line